techieguy1/snort3/README.md

 Successfully compiled using the following version of gcc:
 `gcc version 11.2.1 20220127 (Red Hat 11.2.1-9) (GCC)`

 First, `daq` must be built from the snort's github repository.
 DO NOT get `daq` from the Fedora DNF repository!
-It doesn't have the `daq_dlt` files that snort is looking for. **NOTE**: There maybe some dependencies with daq.
+It doesn't have the `daq_dlt` files that snort is looking for. **NOTE**: There maybe some dependencies with `daq`.
 On my system, this compiled on the first try.
 ```bash
 cd /location/where/daq/source/will/be
 git clone https://github.com/snort3/libdaq.git